Corporate Governance

 Executive Officer (CEO)]

-At this point in time, the Company has not established a
+At this point in time, the Company has not established a clear succession

-clear succession plan for the Chief Executive Officer.
-We
+plan for the Chief Executive Officer.
+We expect to select a successor

-external candidates deemed appropriate in light of personal
+drawn from internal and external candidates deemed appropriate in light

-characteristics, expertise, track record and other
+of personal characteristics, expertise, track record and other considerations.

-As with the succession plan, we have not yet established a
+As with the succession plan, we have not yet established a system for

-system for guiding the succession process.
+guiding the succession process.

 [Supplementary Principle 4-10 ①: Optional Nomination